openkfw/TruBudget/email-notification-service/README.md

 To check what is configurable regarding email-notification service check out the [environment variables section](#environment-variables)
 If a local SMTP mail server for testing purposes is needed [mailslurper](https://github.com/mailslurper/mailslurper) can be used

+## Enable email notifications

+If `EMAIL_SERVICE` is set to "ENABLED" and `EMAIL_HOST` and `EMAIL_PORT` are set too the multichain-feed is attached to the multichaindaemon and the notification-watcher starts watching the `NOTIFICATION_PATH` for new incoming notification transactions.
+In other words The blockchain starts the background processes to send user ids to the email-notification service. `EMAIL_SSL` is a flag to define if the connection of the blockchain application and the email-service shall be https(true) or http(false).

+The easiest way to get started is to use our pre-set `docker-compose` cluster available in the `email-notification` project which starts the whole TruBudget application including all email components(that means you need to install [Docker](https://www.docker.com/community-edition#/download)).
+The pre-set cluster contains:

+- 1 Master-Node
+- 1 Master API connected to Master-Node
+- 1 Frontend connected to Master-API
+- 1 Email-Service
+- 1 Email-Database (Postgres)

+When started the Email-Service sends email notifications to the configured SMTP-host.
+The default configuration is:

+- SMTP_HOST: host.docker.internal(localhost)
+- SMTP_PORT: 2500

+More details about the email notification service can be found in the [email notification documentation](../email-notification-service/README.md#)

+## Disable email notifications

+To disable email notifications for blockchain simply set the `EMAIL_SERVICE` to "DISABLED" or unset it.
+If disabled the multichain-feed is not applied to the multichain-deamon and notifications are not created.

+**Hint:** To prevent the frontend requesting an email-notifcations readiness call simply unset the email notification service environment variable in the frontend.
+More details can be found in the [frontend documentation](../frontend/README.md#email-notifications)

 ### Endpoints

 | Method | Endpoint           | Description                                                    |